harelba/cfhistogram-reporter/README.md

 cfhistogram-reporter
 ====================

-A Cassandra cfhistogram output analyzer which sends its output to a metric backend
+This tool sends the output of cassandra's cfhistogram to a metric backend such as graphite.

+Documentation is WIP